Video • Audio • Network Control

 - 32 tracks of audio-over-Ethernet using Audinate's Dante

 The PIX 260i offers a wide range of playback features.
-Playback control includes off-speed, forward, backward, freeze-frame, looping, and custom playlists.
+Playback control includes off-speed, forward, backward, freeze-frame, looping, and a custom playlist.
 File markers can be set either while recording or playing back with the press of a button.
 Loop playback offers continuously looped playback of whole files or between files markers.
 Playlists help organize multiple files for consecutive or loop playback.

 IPS Preview Monitor